 I googled myself for the first time in about two years and discovered this interview I did with Steve Adubato in 2012.
-My segment kicks off at 7:00.
 Why didn’t anyone tell me how unflattering my shirt was?

 Interviewed today by Noreen Mir about Man of War.
 Listen here.